 ⛔️ QUAL’ È ➛ WRONG

 You don’t need the apostrophe with qual.
-It is written without the apostrophe.
+Write without the apostrophe.

 ✅ QUAL È (qual era) ➛ RIGHT

-Qual is an adjective formed by removing the vowel from the adjective quale. (called troncamento) This usually happened before a vowel but sometimes even before a consonant.
+In Italian, form the adjective ‘qual’ by removing the vowel from the adjective ‘quale‘ (called troncamento).
+This usually happened before a vowel but sometimes even before a consonant.

 Examples: